cmizumoto/small-projects/README.md

 34- Countdown Animation

 - Countdown to start a game, or something to make the user ready, I ended up using words, but it is possible to put numbers as well.

+35- Auto Image Carousel

+- Timed carousel, almost all websites uses this kind of carousel to display products, news, photos, etc. There are buttons as well, so you can control it too.